hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 There are a number of different "types" of missions:

-- [Manual Missions](#manual-waypoint-mission): The flight path is defined as a series of waypoints and other mission commands.
+- [Waypoint Missions](#waypoint-mission): The flight path is defined as a series of waypoints and other mission commands.
 - ​[Survey Missions](#survey-mission): An area survey defined by an arbitrary polygon.
 - ​[Structure Scans](#structure-scan-mission): A survey over a vertical surface with arbitrary polygonal ground footprint (e.g. a building)
 - ​[Corridor Scans](#corridor-scans): A survey that follows a poly-line (e.g. a road).